FCC Computer Inquiries: Basic–enhanced services dichotomy

-Adjunct Services
+Adjunct services

-If a regulated service uses a traditional telephone service and it does not change the fundamental character of the telephone service, the FCC considered it as an Adjunct service.
+If a regulated service uses a traditional telephone service and it does not change the fundamental character of the telephone service, the FCC categorized it as an adjunct service.
 An example of this would be directory assistance.
-Directory assistance provides a phone number that uses a telephone network.
-Directory service is characterized as a basic service, which does not transform into an enhanced service.
+Providing a phone number is characterized as a basic service, which, regardless of the telephone technology, does not transform it into an enhanced service.

 Computer III

-In 1985, the FCC launched the last phase of regulations, Computer Inquiries III prior to the deployment of the Internet to the consumer.
-Computer Inquiries II established the basic and enhanced service dichotomy, but Computer Inquiries III kept the policy objectives the same while changing how these services were implemented.
-The Computer Inquiries III wanted to make sure that the separate subsidiary requirements of Computer Inquiry II did not have additional costs to the public with decreased service and innovation by Bell Operating Companies (BOCS) from using existing regulated operations to benefit from the unregulated enhanced services.
+In 1985, the FCC launched another rulemaking process in a third Computer inquiry prior to the deployment of the Internet to the consumer.
+Computer II established the basic and enhanced service dichotomy and Computer III changed how these services were implemented while keeping policy objectives the same.
+Computer III ensures the separate subsidiary requirements of Computer II do not have additional costs to the public, e.g., decreased service and innovation by Bell Operating Companies using existing regulated operations to benefit unregulated enhanced services.